 Useful?
 Embed this infographic on your website.

 Not all information is personal data.
-For instance, anonymous information- information which does not relate to an identified or identifiable natural person; in other words, the data subject is not longer identifiable, is not protected by the data protection principles. e.g. the Dutch man with a long beard living in Amsterdam.
+For instance, anonymous information- information which does not relate to an identified or identifiable natural person; in other words, the data subject is no longer identifiable, is not protected by the data protection principles. e.g. the Dutchman with a long beard living in Amsterdam.

 Another case is the information that is publicly available by Law and consequently lawfully processed. e.g., the Registrar of Companies is legally obliged to maintain a public register of some specific information about companies, which includes full name and addresses of company Directors.